 Ever since Tisno became the new location for SunceBeat, there’s been a number of on-site accommodation options available.
 These include apartments of different configurations, as well as mobile homes, bell tents, airstream trailers and regular camping.
 Full information about all of these options is available on the festival’s website.

 Alternatively, you can also book your own accommodation in the town of Tisno or in the nearby area (such as in the towns of Murter, Pirovac or Vodice) using the search box/map below:

 Tisno is located roughly halfway between the Zadar and Split – very easy to reach!
 The town is in fact situated half on the mainland and half on the small island of Murter (only 20m away and connected by a short bridge).

 To reach Tisno, the best airport to fly to is Split.
-There are many flights to here from the UK, including those from Heathrow, Gatwick, Luton and Stansted in London, as well as Bristol, East Midlands, Manchester, Leeds Bradford, Edinburgh, Glasgow and Belfast, as well as Dublin.
+There are many flights to here from the UK, including those from Heathrow, Gatwick, City, Luton and Stansted in London, as well as Bristol, Birmingham, Manchester, Leeds Bradford, Edinburgh, Glasgow, as well as Dublin.
 See our Getting to Split page for full details of air routes, which also details routes from elsewhere in Europe.